amigocloud/python-amigocloud/README.rst

     from amigocloud import AmigoCloud
     amigocloud = AmigoCloud(token='R:dlNDEiOWciP3y26kG2cHklYpr2HIPK40HD32r1')

 You could also use a project token.
+Remember that project tokens can only be used to query endpoints relative to the project it belongs to.
+If the project URL doesn't match its project, `AmigoCloudError` will be thrown.

 .. code:: python